 Phil is a physicist, entertainer, pianist and singer.
 By day, he’s a science writer for Cosmos Magazine, New Scientist, Australian Geographic and more, and was selected for the 2018, 2019 and 2020 Anthologies of Best Australian Science Writing.
 He’s on the National Committee of the Australian Science Communicators.
 By night he performs in science shows and festivals around the world, from Glasgow, Brighton and London to Sydney, Canberra and Adelaide.

-Patrick is an actor, writer and theatre director.
-He has performed all over Australia and the UK in a wide variety of plays – from playing Mozart in Amadeus at the Enmore Theatre, Sydney to performing as William Shakespeare at Stratford-upon-Avon and on London’s West End.
-His television appearances include guest roles on Darwin’s Brave New World, Farscape, All Saints, and The Escape of the Artful Dodger.
-Patrick loves self-devised theatre, having written and directed shows for alternative venues as well as for high schools.
-He has also taught Drama and English in schools for many years.
-Dramatis Scientificae is a departure from his usual fare and he’s loving it.
+Inigo is an actor, writer and theatre director.
+He has performed all over Australia and the UK in a wide variety of plays – from playing Mozart in Amadeus at Sydney’s Enmore Theatre to performing as William Shakespeare at Stratford-upon-Avon and on London’s West End.
+His television appearances include guest roles on Darwin’s Brave New World and The Escape of the Artful Dodger.
+Inigo loves self-devised theatre, having written and directed shows for alternative venues as well as for high schools.

-Patrick has taken on a pen name, Inigo Bigot, to honour the artists in his family including his mother, Marianne Bigot, visual artist and dancer with the Netherlands Ballet and the Grands Ballet Canadien and, and 19th Century Dutch actor and playwright, Cornelis Pierre Thibault Bigot.
+Inigo Bigot is a pseudonym.
+It honours the artists in my family including my mother, Marianne Bigot, visual artist and dancer with the Netherlands Ballet and Les Grands Ballets Canadiens de Montreal, and 19th Century Dutch actor and playwright, Cornelis Pierre Thibault Bigot.

 Bigot is pronounced bi-go and rhymes with Inigo.